zeppe-lin/pkgman/README.md

 OVERVIEW
 ========

-This directory contains pkgman, a package management tool that provides additional functionality to basic package management utilities like pkgmk and pkgutils.
+This repository contains pkgman, a package management tool that provides additional functionality to basic package management utilities like pkgmk and pkgutils.